vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

     uint64_t end = rdtscp();
 }
 ```
-We'll try writing between 0 and 6000 cache lines of either normal stores or nontemporal stores, and time iterating a shuffed linked list <sup><a href="#fnlist" id="ref_list">2</a></sup>.
+We'll try writing between 0 and 6000 cache lines of either normal stores or nontemporal stores, and time iterating a shuffed linked list.<sup><a href="#fnlist" id="ref_list">2</a></sup>
 The results are:
 <a id="ref_wal">![write_allocate]({{ "/img/write_allocate.png" }})</a>

-This is what we hoped for - write allocation from normal stores evicts our list from the cache, but nontemporal
+As one would expect, write allocation from normal stores evicts our list from the cache, but nontemporal
 stores don't write-allocate and hence don't evict our list.
-If this weren't true, none of this would really be worth anything.
-The results might seem obvious, but it's worth confirming that nontemporal stores truly behave as expected on standard instead of
+The results might seem obvious, but it's worth confirming
-write-combining memory.
+that there aren't unexpected interactions between the the cache system and nontemporal stores.

 #### Interactions with normal stores